python/cpython/Doc/library/tkinter.dnd.rst

 #.
 Top-down search of area under mouse for target widget

  * Target widget should have a callable *dnd_accept* attribute
- * If *dnd_accept* not present or returns None, search moves to parent widget
+ * If *dnd_accept* is not present or returns None, search moves to parent widget
  * If no target widget is found, then the target object is None

 2. Call to *<old_target>.dnd_leave(source, event)*